The Evolution of blueEnergy Nicaragua (2002–2025)

 Why Nicaragua?
 Why Bluefields?

-The foundations of blueEnergy trace back to 1985 with French linguist Dr. Colette Grinevald Craig, mother of co-founders Mathias and Guillaume Craig.
-She received a request from the Sandinista government to collaborate on the revitalisation of the Rama language, in the context of peace negotiations and the autonomy of indigenous peoples of the Atlantic Coast.
+A professor of linguistics at the University of Oregon and President of the Council for Human Rights in Latin America, she received an official request from the Sandinista government to collaborate on the revitalisation of the Rama language.
+This took place in the context of peace negotiations to end the Contra War and discussions on the autonomy of indigenous peoples of the Atlantic Coast.

 "I want to see where you disappear to." — Guillaume Craig, 13, to his mother before travelling to Bluefields for the first time.